JadeChan03/rag-qa-fullstack/README.md

 1. **Document Embedding and Retrieval**:
    - Documents are loaded from a directory and converted into vector embeddings using the `all-MiniLM-L6-v2` model from **Sentence Transformers**.
-   - Cosine similarity is used to compare the query embedding with document embeddings, retrieving the most relevant documents.
-   - A keyword boost is applied to prioritize documents containing query-specific keywords.
 2. **Answer Generation**:
    - The top relevant documents are processed to extract the most relevant sentences, which are combined into a context.
    - The context is then truncated to fit within a token limit (`max_tokens`), ensuring compatibility with the language model.
    - The context and query are passed to the `google/flan-t5-large` model from **Hugging Face Transformers** to generate a detailed and contextually relevant answer.
 3. **Confidence and Source Tracking**:
-   - The system calculates confidence scores based on cosine similarity between the query and document embeddings, then provides the sources of the retrieved documents alongside the generated answer.
+   - Confidence scores for documents and sentences are computed through:
+      1. ***Cosine Similarity***: used to compare the query embedding with document embeddings, retrieving the most relevant documents.
+      2. ***Keyword Boost***: applied to prioritize documents containing query-specific keywords.
+   - ***Retrieve Relevant Documents***: extract the highest-scoring documents from the data
+   - ***Retrieve Relevant Sentences to Create the Context***: extract the highest-scoring sentences from top documents to create the context for the llm
+   - Document scores, document names (sources) and the generated answer are provided
 4. **Frontend-Backend Integration**:
    - A **FastAPI** backend handles document embedding, retrieval, and query processing.
    - A **React** frontend allows users to input questions and view answers in an intuitive interface.